Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Acceleration (and Force) Bounds

 \subsubsection{General schematics}

-In this Section, we will choose our local quantity to be a Cartesian velocity component, $Q_{i}^{H}=v^H_{i \ell}=\frac{p^H_{i \ell}}{m}$.
-Eq. (\ref{a-central-1}) will then allow us to derive bounds on acceleration components $a_{i \ell}^{H}=\frac{d v_{i \ell}^{H}}{dt}$.
+In this Section, we will set the local quantity $Q_{i}^{H}$ to be a Cartesian velocity component, $Q_{i}^{H}=v^H_{i \ell}=\frac{p^H_{i \ell}}{m}$.
+Once this is done, Eq. (\ref{a-central-1}) leads to bounds on the acceleration components $a_{i \ell}^{H}=\frac{d v_{i \ell}^{H}}{dt}$.
 In what follows, the Cartesian component index $\ell$ will be fixed.
-We consider generic systems with no external fields with global Hamiltonians of the general form
+We consider generic systems with no external fields that are governed by global Hamiltonians of the form

 As in Section \ref{v-bounds}, $K$ and $V$ denote, respectively, the kinetic and potential energy contributions.
-For such Hamiltonians $H_{\Lambda}$, the minimal $\tilde{H}_{i}^{H} \subset H_{\Lambda}$ that endows $Q^H_{i}$ with dynamics is now
+For such Hamiltonians $H_{\Lambda}$, the {\it minimal} $\tilde{H}_{i}^{H} \subset H_{\Lambda}$ that endows $Q^H_{i}$ with dynamics is now

-As in Eq. (\ref{eq:HLAMBDA}) (and Section \ref{high-moment-derivative}), we will employ ${\cal{V}}$ to denoting the pair interactions and use $V$ to indicate the global potential energy.
+As in Eq. (\ref{eq:HLAMBDA}) (and Section \ref{high-moment-derivative}), we will employ ${\cal{V}}$ to denote the pair interactions and use $V$ to indicate the global potential energy.
 With all of the above in tow, Eq. (\ref{a-central-1}) now implies a trivial bound on the acceleration,